DIYbiosphere/sphere/docs/tutorials/write-entries/add/add-entry-member.md

 ---
 layout: docs
-permalink: /docs/help/tutorials/add-entry-member/
+permalink: /docs/tutorials/add-entry/members/
+tab: members
-title: Adding a New Entry for Members
+title: Adding a New Entry
-summary: In this section
+summary: Tutorial for adding a new entry for members of the DIYbiosphere organization (6 steps)
 ---

+{% include_relative add-tabs-nav.md %}

 This is the tutorial (6 steps) to add a new entry for members.
 To edit an existing entry go to our [editing tutorial].
 Keep a look out for our [helpful hints]!